-The woman just didn't understand.
-It was my JOB to create stories for all our Barbie dolls, and this was at my friends' requests.
-And, quite frankly, I was in demand.
-I'd create sets and plot lines, and we'd act out scenes for eight hours at a time.
-Dead serious about character development, too -- which isn't easy when your actors are plastic-injected.
-And I took it as a personal challenge to get my friends to like the Meg doll as much as they liked their Barbies.
+I would create sets and plot lines, and we'd act out scenes for eight hours at a time.
+Dead serious about character development, too - not easy when the actors are plastic.
+And I took it as a personal challenge to get my friends to like their Meg dolls as much as their Barbies and Kens.
 My solution?
-Create a great story line just for Meg.
-And did we need another guy doll?
-No problem.
+Create a fabulous story line just for Meg.
+Uh, oh.
+A guy doll for Meg?
+No problem!
 I grabbed my brother's G.I.
 Joe.
-Sure, Joe was shorter than Barbie, but he had way better pecs than Ken.
+Yes, yes, he was shorter than Meg, but Joe had way better pecs than Ken.

 Fast forward to my excruciatingly boring years at an all-girl Catholic elementary school.
-There my best friend and I created what we called, "The Story”, used mostly as a device to daydream about boys.
-She and I would trade off telling "The Story” - an uncomplicated tale of two fabulously well-dressed, jet-setting female spies who traveled the world on the arms of their James Bondian boyfriends.
-One day I stopped the story line to pass it off to her to continue – just as we always had, and instead, she said, "No, Meredith.
+While there, my best friend and I created what we called, "The Story”.
+Used mostly as a device to daydream about boys, she and I would trade off telling "The Story” - an uncomplicated tale of two fabulously well-dressed, jet-setting female spies who traveled the world on the arms of their James Bondian boyfriends.
+One day I stopped the story line to pass it off to her to continue – as we always had - but instead, she said, "No, Meredith.
 You keep telling it.
 You're the real story teller."

 That was an important day.

-My big break came when the school offered our 4th grade class a chance to produce its own talent show.
+My big break came when our school offered our 4th grade class a chance to produce its own talent show.
 I immediately sat down and wrote a play, then cast my fellow classmates, directed my friends through rehearsals, and brought it to the stage.
-It was a disaster….
-And it was all my fault.
-Classic rookie error: I’d cast myself in the lead.
+But it was a disaster…. and it was all my fault.
+Classic rookie error!
+I’d cast myself in the lead role.
 Figuring I’d written the lines, I was certain I’d remember them.
 Yeah.
 No.

 From that I learned I had a lot to learn.
-Also learned I really, really liked directing humans.
-They had their own voices, could make their own character choices, and those bendable arms and legs were a definite plus.
+But I also learned that I really, really liked directing human beings.
+They had their own voices, could make their own character choices, and the bendable arms and legs were a definite plus.

-As I grew older, I developed another passion: history, Figuring I’d have at a chance at a normal income, I chose a History major at college, and, after graduation began to work at a small museum that was once a tavern.
-When the staff was asked to create public programming, I naturally wrote a play about tavern life and asked my college friends to join me.
+As I grew older, I developed another passion: history, figuring that major gave me a better chance at a normal income, I chose History as major at William and Mary, and, after graduation began to work at a small museum that was once a tavern.
+When the staff was asked to create public programming, naturally I wrote a play about tavern life and asked my college friends to join me.
 Best casting decision I ever made was asking a tall redhead named Chuck McMath to play the Stage Coach Driver.
 He said yes.
 And a year later, I said yes.
 Did I mention I'm really good at casting?

-In the meantime, I kept writing plays.
-There was one play I was particularly happy with: it was based on true stories from the pages of Loudoun County Civil War history.
+In the meantime, I'd continued to write plays.
+There was one play I was particularly pleased with: it was based on true stories from the pages of Loudoun County, Virginia Civil War history.
 Had no idea what would happen to it, but I knew it was time to try it on the stage… as long as I stayed out of the cast.

 For instance, when actors over-focus on remembering their lines or stage movement, improv is a great way to shake them loose.
 When I was directing my play, Arms and the Highlander*, we were working through the first scene - where a young woman was beginning to fall in love with a British soldier.
-Colonial soldiers were looking for him, and when they came knocking at the door, the British soldier pulls out a knife, preparing to defend himself.
-Instead, the young woman pushes him behind a door and lets in the searching soldiers.
-It was crucial the actress caught the gist of the moment, because the audience wouldn’t be able to see the British soldier's tension — they could only see the young woman's face.
+Colonial American soldiers were looking for him, and when they came knocking at the door, the British soldier pulls out a knife and prepares to defend himself.
+But the young woman pushes him behind a door to hide him and lets in the searching soldiers.
+It was crucial the actress caught the gist of the moment, because the audience wouldn’t be able to see the British soldier's tension — only the young woman's face.

 So I stopped rehearsal and asked the British soldier to act out what would happen if those Minuteman found him hiding behind the door.
 Okay.
-Granted there was no real knife, but they got into a serious brawl that ended as Minuteman disconnected the British soldier's thoughts from his actions.
+It's a fake knife (collapsible), but they got into a serious brawl that ended when a Minuteman disconnected the British soldier's thoughts from his actions.

-The actress got it, and played the tension from there on - and she was brilliant, and the scene began to glow.
-Improv once more saved the day.
+The actress got it.
+She played the tension from there on out.
+She was brilliant, and the scene began to glow.
+Improv saved the day once more.

 Another huge influence has been the actors themselves.
 When you have a talented actor, there are times you just stand back in awe... and learn as much as you can from them.
 Without question, the actor who's influenced me most was my own mother... that beautiful woman who happily defended me from my friend's mother when I was five years old.
-Maxine Bean was an amazing actor - a child radio star in St. Louis, Missouri, and the star of many college productions at Grinnell.
-After my father passed, she came to live with us in Loudoun and worked with me in area theatre: favorite roles include the "School Marm" in Dolly and Tom's, The Musical Adventures of Tom Sawyer, and the starring role as "Miss Violet" in Tom's and my Porches.
-She was incredibly generous on stage - this is a little hard to describe, but every actor who worked with her knows exactly what I mean.
+Maxine Bean was an amazing actor - a child radio star in St. Louis, Missouri, and the star of many college productions at Grinnell College in Iowa.
+After my father passed, she came to live with us in Loudoun and worked with me in area theatre: favorite roles include the "School Marm" in Dolly and Tom's, TREASURES: The Musical Adventures of Tom Sawyer, and the starring role as "Miss Violet" in Tom's and my PORCHES.
+She was incredibly generous on stage.
+This is a little hard to describe, but every actor who worked with her knows exactly what I mean.
 An added connection to the actors on stage - gaining the character's full attention.
-In short, she was deeply serious about the craft, and so there were limits to her generosity.
-In one production, an actor suddenly stole a line from her - and took the huge laugh my mother's character was meant to receive.
-Maxine didn't lose a beat on stage, but when she got backstage with that actress, she looked her straight in the eye and growled, "Never do that again"... and she never did.
+In short, she was deeply serious about the craft, bit there were limits.
+One of Miss Violet's lines always got a huge life.
+Always.
+And one night, the actor who plays her sister suddenly stole the line.
+Maxine didn't lose a beat on stage, but when she got backstage, she looked the actress dead in the eye and growled, "NEVER do that again"... and she never did.